Reviewed August 2023

 Remote work visa

-The 1-year Remote work visa allows employees, professionals, and freelancers from all over the world to legally live and work remotely from Dubai and across the UAE.
-Should your application to live in Dubai be approved by the UAE, you may even bring your family along.
+The 1-year Remote work visa allows employees, professionals, and freelancers worldwide to legally live and work remotely from Dubai and across the UAE.
+Should the UAE approve your application to live in Dubai, you may even bring your family along.

 The applicant will, however, have to submit proof of employment from a foreign employer with one-year contract validity and a minimum salary of $5,000 (Dh18,365.50).
 Furthermore, the visa does not require candidates to have a job, or a sponsor, in the UAE, to be eligible to apply for the visa.